david-a-wheeler/railroader/docs/warning_types/cross_site_scripting/index.markdown

 However, the confidence level for this warning will be weak, because it is not directly outputting the cookie value.

-Some methods are known to Brakeman to either be dangerous (`link_to` is one) or safe (`escape_once`).
+Some methods are known to Railroader to either be dangerous (`link_to` is one) or safe (`escape_once`).
 Users can specify safe methods using the `--safe-methods` option.
-Alternatively, Brakeman can be set to _only_ warn when values are used directly with the `--report-direct` option.
+Alternatively, Railroader can be set to _only_ warn when values are used directly with the `--report-direct` option.

 ### Model Attributes

-Because (many) models come from database values, Brakeman mistrusts them by default.
+Because (many) models come from database values, Railroader mistrusts them by default.

 For example, if `@user` is an instance of a model set in an action like